 In a Carpathian village, Ivan falls in love with Marichka, the daughter of his father's killer.
 When tragedy befalls her, his grief lasts months; finally he rejoins the colorful life around him, marrying Palagna.
 She wants children but his mind stays on his lost love.
 To recapture his attention, Palagna tries sorcery, and in the process comes under the spell of the sorcerer, publicly humiliating Ivan, who then fights the sorcerer.
 The lively rhythms of village life, the work and the holidays, the pageant and revelry of weddings and funerals, the change of seasons, and nature's beauty give proportion to Ivan's tragedy.
 Written by

-For decades it was believed that the "Shadows of Forgotten Ancestors" won the British Academy Award.
+For decades it has been believed that "Shadows of Forgotten Ancestors" won the British Academy award.
 This was most notably stated in the famous "Film Encyclopedia" by Ephraim Katz.
-Recently, however, the disciple of Sergei Parajanov, Martiros Vartanov, obtained on official confirmation from the British Academy of Film and Television Arts (BAFTA), which outlined that the movie was not a BAFTA award recipient; although in 1965 the film won the Grand Prix at the Mar del Plata Indernational Film Festival and numerous other awards around the world.
+Recently, however, the disciple of Sergei Parajanov, Martiros Vartanov, obtained on official confirmation from the British Academy of Film and Television Arts (BAFTA), which stated that the movie was not a BAFTA award recipient; although in 1965 the film won the Grand Prix at the Mar del Plata International Film Festival and a record number of other awards on the festival circuit.
 See more »

 When the two children run down the hill to have a bath in the river, the entire camera rig, including the operator, can be seen in a shadow on the ground.
 See more »